Initial Exam and Digital X-Rays

 6 Months to a Year

-Dr. Victoria or Dr. Rodriguez will likely conduct the examination with your child either in your lap or on a table.
+or will likely conduct the examination with your child either in your lap or on a table.
 During this exam, you can expect her to evaluate your child's oral and overall health, eating and drinking habits, thumb sucking, and pacifier use, and risk of tooth decay.
 She may also use a wet toothbrush or cloth to remove stains, check for sores on the child's tongue, cheeks, and roof of the mouth and explain proper brushing techniques.

 Toddlers, Elementary School-Age Children and Adolescents